 “What’s that, Sweetie?” he asked.

-“Where are we going?” she repeated, her worried smiled staring back at him in the dim light.
+“Where are we going?” she repeated, her worried smile stared back at him in the dim light.

 “Someplace safe.
-But we gotta do something first, okay?”
+But we have to do something first, okay?”

 “‘kay.”
 She replied as she started to skip along.

-Nolan told Fancy to hide behind a nearby patch of bushes, while he checked things out.
-He quietly combed the exterior of the cabin, peering through every window as he went along.
-Inside, there were flames in the fireplace and a bottle of brandy with a snifter sitting on the kitchen table.
+They approached the quaint cabin from the main driveway.
+Nolan told Fancy to hide behind a nearby patch of bushes while he checked things out.
+He quietly combed the exterior, peering through every window as he went along.
+Inside, there were flames in the fireplace and a bottle of scotch with a snifter sitting on the kitchen table.
 He thought he noticed some type of movement in the shadows, but he couldn’t be sure.